MartinP460/portfolio-v2/content/projects/onsplash.md

 ---
 title: Onsplash
 intro: Onsplash is a clone/recreation of the image-sharing platform Unsplash.
-In addition to replicating Unsplash’s iconic gallery design, Onsplash enables users to perform CRUD operations on their own and other’s images.
+In addition to replicating Unsplash’s iconic gallery design, Onsplash enables users to read and write from and to their own and other’s posts.
 tags:
   - Next.js
   - GraphQL